Nourse Line: Early life of James Nourse

-James Nourse was born in County Dublin in 1828 and after serving the required time at sea obtained his Master’s Certificate in London in 1851 and was hired as captain on a ship owned by W.N.
-Lindsay of London.
-A year later, he joined Foley, Aikman & Company of Glasgow as Master aboard Aberfoyle.
+James Nourse was born in County Dublin in 1828 and after serving the required time at sea obtained his Master’s Certificate in London in 1851 and was hired as captain on a ship owned by WN Lindsay of London.
+A year later, he joined Foley, Aikman & Company of Glasgow as Master aboard the Aberfoyle.
 Nourse served in the ship for three years before it caught fire.
 He then became the captain of the Tasmania until 1861.

 Establishing the fleet

-Nourse bought his first ship, the 839 ton iron hulled sailing vessel, Ganges in 1861, by buying 75% share in the ship bought from the ship builders Pile, Hay & Company of Sunderland.
+Nourse bought his first ship, the 839 ton iron hulled sailing vessel, Ganges in 1861, by buying 75% share in the ship bought ship builders Pile, Hay & Company of Sunderland.
 The Ganges sailed to India to trade between Calcutta and Australia where James Nourse made acquaintance with the owners of Sandbach, Tinne & Company who were importers and exporters, mainly concerned with sugar, coffee, rum, molasses and also trafficking in Melanesian labour.
 Nourse saw a future in these trades and relinquished his command of Ganges to concentrate on management.
 He went set up an office in London in 1864 and acquired full ownership of Ganges.
 James Nourse secured a contract with the Crown Agents for the Colonies, to provide service between India and Mauritius, the West Indies and Fiji.
 Once the contracts were secured James Nourse bought another ship and chartered a third.